ArashPartow/exprtk/readme.txt

 (1) Replacer (e_replacer)
 Enable replacement of specific  tokens with other tokens.
-For example the token  "true" of  type symbol  will be  replaced with  the numeric token of value one.
+For example the token  "true" of  type symbol  shall be  replaced with the numeric token of value one.

    (a) (x < y) == true   --->  (x < y) == 1